ayushashi11/gopher/README.md

 # gopher
-gopher is a general purpose orogramming labguage created using antlr4 on top of python.
+gopher is a general purpose programming language created using antlr4 on top of python.
 Currently under development